Symphony No. 5 in E minor, Opus 64

 This is not helpful.
 Furthermore, we have no idea whom or what Tchaikovsky meant by XXX.
 Some writers have suggested that it might be what he usually referred to in his diary as Z or THAT, his homosexuality, but in this context that makes little sense.
 To pursue the verbal plan as it appears in the notebook through the first movement as he finally composed it is fruitless.
 Clearly, though, the theme with which the clarinets in their lowest register begin the symphony has a function other than its musical one.
 It will recur as a catastrophic interruption of the second movement’s love song, as an enervated ghost that approaches the languid dancers of the waltz, and—in a metamorphosis that is perhaps the symphony’s least convincing musical and expressive gesture—in majestic and blazing E major triumph.

 Tchaikovsky’s wonderful gift of melody (Apthorp’s “peculiar [Russian] character” must refer to the way the tunes droop, which is not 1890s Boston at all), his delight in “strong effects” and his skill at bringing them off, his fire and sentiment—these need neither introduction nor advocacy.
 A word, though, about the orchestra.
 Rimsky-Korsakov, discussing Scheherazade in his memoirs, congratulates himself on the brilliance he has been able to achieve with an orchestra no larger than Glinka’s.
 Tchaikovsky, too, produces remarkable effect with remarkable economy.
-His orchestra is anything other than extravagant, but the brilliance of its fortissimo is amazing.
+His orchestra is anything other than extravagant, but the brilliance of its fortissimo (very loud) is amazing.

-Tchaikovsky begins the Fifth with a portentous introduction.
+THE MUSIC Tchaikovsky begins the Fifth with a portentous introduction.
 The tempo is fairly slow, the colors (low clarinets and low strings) are dark.
 The theme, suggestive here of a funeral march, sticks easily in the memory.
 Let us call it the Fate theme.
 Its rhythm is distinctive enough to be recognizable by itself, and that will prove useful.
 The introduction gradually subsides, coming to a suspenseful halt.

 When the main part of the first movement begins, the tempo is quicker and the theme is new; nonetheless, we hear a connection because the alternating chords of E minor and A minor in the first twelve measures are the very ones with which the Fate theme was harmonized.
 Clarinet and bassoon play the theme, a melancholy and graceful song.

-In 1939, Mack David, Mack Davis, and André Kostelanetz came out with a song called “Moon Love.”
+In 1939, Mack David, Mack Davis, and André Kostelanetz came out with a pop song called “Moon Love.”
 It had a great tune—by Tchaikovsky.
 It is the one you now hear the French horn play, better harmonized and with a better continuation.
 When he has built some grand paragraphs out of the horn melody and its various continuations, Tchaikovsky speeds up the music still more, at which point the clarinet introduces an entirely new and wistful phrase, which is picked up and carried further by the bassoon and then the several string sections.
 The spinning out of this idea is brutally interrupted by the Fate theme.
 The music stops in shocked silence.
 Great pizzicato chords restore order, the violins take up the horn melody, which other instruments decorate richly.
 Once again, there is a great cresting, and once again the Fate theme intervenes.
 This time there is no real recovery.
 With a final appearance of what was originally the oboe’s continuation of the horn melody, the movement sinks to an exhausted close.
 “Resignation before Fate”?

 Functioning in the place of a scherzo, Tchaikovsky gives us a graceful, somewhat melancholic waltz.
 Varied and inventive interludes separate the returns of the initial melody, and just before the end the Fate theme ghosts softly over the stage.